center-for-threat-informed-defense/attack_to_cve/methodology.md

 > Yokogawa STARDOM Controllers FCJ, FCN-100, FCN-RTU, FCN-500, All versions R4.10 and prior, The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

 To find the appropriate ATT&CK techniques, start by identifying the vulnerability type.
 For CVE-2018-17900, the vulnerability is a credential management issue.
-Looking through the list of vulnerability types in the methodology, the "General Credential Management Errors" group appears to be the most appropriate.
+Looking through the list of vulnerability types in the methodology, the "General Credential Management Errors" vulnerability type appears to be the most appropriate.
 Using one of the lower-level credential management vulnerability types is preferable but the CVE record does not provide the level of detail need to do so.

-The ”General Credential Management Errors” vulnerability type map to [T1552](https://attack.mitre.org/techniques/T1552) (Unsecure Credentials) for the primary impact and [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts) for the secondary impact.
+The ”General Credential Management Errors” vulnerability type maps to [T1552](https://attack.mitre.org/techniques/T1552) (Unsecure Credentials) for the primary impact and [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts) for the secondary impact.
 These mappings follow the description in the CVE record.  “improperly protects credentials which could allow an attacker to obtain credentials” matches T1552 and “for remote access to controllers” matches T1078.

 The ”General Credential Management Errors” vulnerability type does not have a mapping for the exploitation technique because there are too many ways general credential management vulnerabilities can be exploited.
 To find the exploitation technique for CVE-2018-17900, use the Exploit Technique section.
 The Exploit Technique section documents a set of scenarios to help the user determine which exploitation technique(s) are appropriate for the vulnerability.
 For CVE-2018-17900, the entry point is the web application so the “Attacker exploits remote system application” scenario applies, which makes [T1190](https://attack.mitre.org/techniques/T1190) (Exploit Public-Facing Application) the exploitation technique for the vulnerability.